ipazc/flasked/README.rst

     flasked["/route2/<variable>/" = Route3

-The routes available can be iterated in the same way as a dict's content:
+The routes available can be iterated in the same way as a Python's dict:

  .. code:: python